craiig/docker-bigdata-cluster/benchmarks/spark-perf/README.md

 #### Changing the Spark Folders

 Just change the "spark-bin" variable in the source.sh file in local-hadoop to your path and rerun.
 The script will resource the file for you.
+You will also need to copy over the spark-defaults.conf file in local-hadoop/spark/conf to your custom build.

 #### Clean